noahehall/theBookOfNoah/linux/docker/docker.md

   # run and rm an interactive container
   # this should be your default
   docker run -it --rm...

+  # running containers as daemons
+  # d daemon
+  # i ability to interact with your terminal
+  docker run -id ...

 ```

 ### docker exec